enkidevs/curriculum/programming-fundamentals/core/conditions/conditions-intro.md

 You can write code in such a way that you get different outcomes or actions depending on a condition.

-Remember that grilled cheese making robot that we programmed in the last post?
+Remember that grilled cheese making robot that we programmed?
 Let's repurpose it to use different types of bread.

 The robot has a small number pad which can take numbers between `0` and `9` as inputs.